markjamesm/markjamesm.github.io/_posts/2021-01-08-writing-an-iracing-sdk-implementation-fsharp.md

 # Next Steps

+iRacing’s API telemetry comes in three variations; data written to a .ibt file 60 times a second, live data exposed to the telemetry API 60 times per second, and a session string in YAML format that contains more or less static information about the session.
+The YAML string is appended to the end of the .ibt file but only a small portion of that data is exposed.
+This means that going forward, I'll need to look into parsing the YAML as well as mapping more of the API endpoints.
+The iRacing API appears to be nonstandard and so it may take a little more work than just a typical REST API.

-Stay tuned for Part Two where I plan to implement some telemetry functions, and be sure to follow along with the <a href="https://github.com/markjamesm/irsdk-fsharp" target=_blank>Github Repo here</a> if you're interested in seeing how to project progresses (or would like to contribute)!
+Stay tuned for Part Two where I plan to implement some telemetry functions and look into parsing the aforementioned YAML.
+In addition, be sure to follow along with the <a href="https://github.com/markjamesm/irsdk-fsharp" target=_blank>Github Repo here</a> if you're interested in seeing how to project progresses (or would like to contribute)!